 Besides a favored shopping location, Chinatown has a long history that includes the pearl industry.
 Tour pearl showrooms and read the plaques along the way that tell the tale of the town’s early days.

 This legendary location provides spectators with the view of the unusual phenomenon locals call the Staircase to the Moon.
 Stroll along the beach during a full moon, with the water at low tide and see the optical illusion of stairs leading up to the rising moon.

 The colourful rock formations and lighthouse offer the chance for memorable photographs.
-The main attraction at low tide are the dinosaur footprints embedded in the rock that archaeologists believe originated approximately 130 million years ago.
+The main attraction at low tide is the dinosaur footprints embedded in the rock that archaeologists believe originated approximately 130 million years ago.

-Initially a research centre established on Cable Beach, the crocodile park provides a home for varied ages and species of the reptiles that previously wandered into populated areas.
-See hatchlings to full grown crocs through feeding demonstrations and staff presentations.
+Initially, a research centre established on Cable Beach, the crocodile park provides a home for varied ages and species of the reptiles that previously wandered into populated areas.
+See hatchlings to full-grown crocs through feeding demonstrations and staff presentations.